port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/installation.md

 :::

 In order for the Azure Devops integration to update the data in Port on every change in the Azure Devops repository, you need to specify the `appHost` parameter.
 The `appHost` parameter should be set to the `url` of your Azure Devops integration instance.
-In addition, your Azure Devops instance (whether it is Azure Devops SaaS or a self-hosted version of GitLab) needs to have the option to send webhook requests to the Azure Devops integration instance, so please configure your network accordingly.
+In addition, your Azure Devops instance (whether it is Azure Devops SaaS or a self-hosted version of Azure Devops) needs to have the option to send webhook requests to the Azure Devops integration instance, so please configure your network accordingly.

 ## Deploy the integration